roye52371/AdversariaLeak/README.md

 ## 📄 Description

-This repository contains the code for the paper **"AdversariaLeak: External Information Leakage Attack Using Adversarial Samples on Face Recognition Systems"**.
+This repository contains the code for the paper **"AdversariaLeak: External Information Leakage Attack Using Adversarial Samples on Face Recognition Systems"** published in ECCV 2024 conference.
 AdversariaLeak is a novel and practical attack targeting face recognition systems to infer sensitive information about the training data by utilizing adversarial samples.

 ---